kladde/docx2hub-docker/README.md

 # docx2hub-docker
 build a docker image from @transpect/docx2hub-frontend

-uses a github action to build an push
+uses a github action to build and push